Awesome is finally here at Legoland Dubai

 Legoland Waterpark – A review of the adjacent themed water park by the Globetrotters

 All 3 Dubai Parks & Resorts in 1 Day – Blog & Vlog review by Mummy on My Mind

 Lapita Resort Daycation – Brunch review with the Globetrotters

 Still need more kid-friendly inspiration for the UAE?
 How about 100+ ideas covering all 7 Emirates?

 Have you been to Legoland Dubai yet?
 What were your kids’ favourite parts?

-Disclosures: There are affiliate links in this article for third party services.
+Disclosures: There are affiliate links in this article for third-party ticketing services.
 We are not agents of, nor sponsored by Legoland Dubai or Dubai Parks & Resorts to write this review.
-We have attended various Legoland Dubai events as media representatives and all opinions remain our own.
+We have attended various Legoland Dubai events as media representatives, as well as paying for our own entry and annual passes.
+All opinions remain our own.

 © Our Globetrotters